JoinCODED/TASK-Django-M2-Models/README.md

    - `description`: string field type with no character limitations that defaults to an empty string.
    - `opening_time`: time field type.
    - `closing_time`: time field type.
-   - `created_at`: datetime field that defaults to the datetime the object was created in.
+   - `created_at`: datetime field that defaults to the datetime the object was created at.
 8. Push your project to a remote repository (`GitHub`).

 ## Bonus